Going Out to Dinner with Kids While on a Sleep Schedule

 With the change in schedule and scenery that summer vacations bring, babies can become very fussy.
 It may help to hold your little one in a carrier or sling.
 Your baby’s most comfortable spot is with you, Mama!
 Also it’s good to keep in mind your little one may attempt to nurse more often during these “busy” times.
 This is because little ones often use nursing as comfort, not just nutrition!

 Reach out to your sleep consultant with any sleep concerns.
 Different schedules, sleeping in a new place, needing to nap on-the-go, etc. can all lead to a change in sleep patterns in your little one.
-Rest assured that your child can absolutely sleep well, even while traveling
+Rest assured that your child can absolutely sleep well, even while traveling!

-With summer get-togethers and vacations, you may have some opportunities to enjoy a glass of wine or another drink here and there.
+With summer get-togethers and vacations, you may have some opportunities to enjoy a glass of wine or other alcoholic beverages, here and there.
 Yes, nursing mamas can enjoy the occasional drink!
 This is not harmful to the nursing baby as long as it is just one or two drinks.
 On the other hand, if you feel you are no longer sober, then wait until you feel completely sober to resume nursing your little one.
 There is no need to pump and dump – it does not speed the elimination of alcohol from the milk.

 7. Pump & Go